 Our Analysis and Test Results

-In our tireless search for the very best electric scooters we scoured the web looking at manufacturer specs, customer reviews and design features, eventually purchasing the top nine models for side-by-side testing.
+In our tireless search for the very best electric scooters, we scoured the web looking at manufacturer specs, customer reviews, and design features, eventually purchasing the top models for side-by-side testing.
 Tests were designed to assess the most relevant elements contributing to a quality-built scooter.
 The concepts are simple enough; we wanted to know the actual range an adult rider can get out of a full battery charge and how much power the electric motors can deliver.
 We wanted to gauge the ride - or smoothness - when on rough roads and how well the different brake systems performed.
 Finally, we wanted to know how portable they are when folded.
 The following delineates how the Xiaomi Mi M365 sized up to the competition.

 Range is an assessment of travel radius and charge time.
 We subdivided travel radius into the effective range and the maximum range to see how the scooter performed as the battery was depleted.
 The effective range is the distance a scooter can travel (in this case on flat ground) going at or near full speed, while the maximum range is how far it will go at any speed.
 Here the M365 excelled with an effective and maximum range of 12.8 miles.

 POWER!
 We all want it in one form or another.
-In this case we're talking about hill climbing power and pedal to the metal, flat ground top speed power.
-For this metric we picked two hills (3.5% and 10.5% grade) and ran the scooter up them; or tried to.
+In this case, we're talking about hill-climbing power and pedal to the metal, flat ground top speed power.
+For this metric, we picked two hills (3.5% and 10.5% grade) and ran the scooter up them; or tried to.
 On the shallower of the pair, the M365 slowed by 3-5 mph but at that pace had no trouble cruising indefinitely.
-As for the steeper grade, it made it up about ¾ of the quarter mile climb.
+As for the steeper grade, it made it up about 3/4 of the quarter-mile climb.
 That was actually pretty good though considering that most of the scooters tested couldn't crest the rise either, and still others wouldn't climb the first hill.

 The hill braking test was an assessment of the brake system's ability to hold the scooter at a comfortable speed when descending a steep hill.
 The latter assesses the ability to stop when flooring it on flat ground.
 Essentially this was an evaluation of how quickly we could arrest our forward momentum if something unexpected happened.
 You know, like a giant sinkhole opening up right in front of you.

 The portability metric is comprised of five particulars that contribute to the overall non-riding mobility of a scooter.
-These are weight, folding ease, carrying latch effectiveness, transporting ease and folded dimensions.
+These are weight, folding ease, carrying latch effectiveness, transporting ease, and folded dimensions.
 The M365 scored high points (8 out of 10) in each analysis.
 Given that it is one of the lightest in the review (27.2lbs.), that it's easy to (un)fold, that its latch is simple and effective, and that it has a comfortable carrying handle, this should be of no surprise.
 In fact, the only knock against it is that the folded dimensions are slightly larger than some of the competition.

 — Nick Miley and Austin Palmer